meta-pytorch/compile-graph-break-site/README.md

 # PyTorch Compile Graph Break Registry Site

 This website serves as a comprehensive and automatically updated registry of graph breaks encountered when using PyTorch Dynamo.
-Its primary purpose is to provide developers with detailed information, context, and potential hints for resolving these graph breaks, facilitating smoother development with PyTorch's `torch.compile` feature.
+Its primary purpose is to provide `torch.compile` users and developers with detailed information, context, and potential hints for resolving these graph breaks, facilitating smoother development with PyTorch's `torch.compile` feature.

 ## For Developers